homebodygym/homebodygym/pages/altcoins/iota/iota.md

 ## IOTA Overview

-IOTA is a cyrptocurrency based on an entirely new distributed ledger known as the Tangle.
+IOTA is a cryptocurrency based on an entirely new distributed ledger known as the Tangle.

 The Tangle is based on a data structure known as Directed Acyclic Graph (DAG).
 This vastly different from the blockchain that Bitcoin and other altcoins utilize.